Huegoxaga/notes/python/django.md

   newobject = ModelClass(property1='value1', property2 = 'value2') #create a new object
-  newobject.save() # save change to the object that is already in the database newobject.delete() # delete the object modelObject.id # get the object id modelObject.pk # get the object primary key value modelObject.manyToManyField.all() # return all related fields of a many-to-many fields.
+  newobject.save() # save change to the object that is already in the database newobject.delete() # delete the object querySet.delete() # delete all objects in the query set modelObject.id # get the object id modelObject.pk # get the object primary key value modelObject.manyToManyField.all() # return all related fields of a many-to-many fields.
 Direct access without all() will cause "TypeError: ManyRelatedManager object is not iterable"